Notes on Gravitational Physics: Lie Derivatives

-and they generate 10 one-parameter groups of diffeos that leave $\eta_{\mu\nu}$ invariant: 4 translations, 3 rotations, 3 boosts, which together close under composition to form the Poincar\'e group.
+{\bf Example 1}: Minkowski space has 10 independent Killing vector fields, and they generate 10 one-parameter groups of diffeos that leave $\eta_{\mu\nu}$ invariant: 4 translations, 3 rotations, 3 boosts, which together close under composition to form the Poincar\'e group.
 Here's the check that $\eta_{\alpha\beta}$ is invariant under boosts:

 That $\eta_{\alpha\beta}$ is invariant under translations is immediate: $\partial_t\eta_{\mu\nu} = 0$.

 That $\eta_{\alpha\beta}$ is invariant under rotations is immediate in spherical coordinates with the axis of rotation taken to be the symmetry axis: